Dalveer-Singh/Print-for-wedding-cretificates/README.md

 # Wedding-Certificate-Printing-GUI-Application
 Use friendly GUI desigend for very specific certificate printitng requirement, where pre-printed (blank) certificates were available, and software to fill out the gaps was required.

+     Useful for small institutions looking for easy way to create fillable certificates.
-It uses tkinter to input information for making the printable file for certifiate.
-It uses csv file to store the data of the cerificates made.
-It also shows the history of the forms made in the past along with its data.
+        It uses tkinter GUI to gather information.
+        It uses csv file to store the data.
+        It uses reportlab to create output PDF

 ### Requirements:
 - Python 2.7 - [download here](https://www.python.org/downloads/release/python-2718/)